We created this guide to help you determine which HR applications are best for your organization. Here’s what we’ll cover:

 |Employee scheduling||Provides functionality for scheduling employee shifts and attendance to ensure compliance with staffing needs.
 Systems can schedule employees across departments, locations and projects, and provide alerts to employees when schedules change and when staffing levels are inadequate.
 Example vendors: Ascentis, Sage HRMS, UltiPro.|

-If you are faced with the task of staffing a workday with multiple shifts to assign and time-off requests to approve--such as the shift-work found at hospitals, grocery stores, or restaurants--and need better tools to track your workforce, you need to build up the workforce administration pillar of your HRIS.
+Manage a large pool of employees working in shifts.
+If you are faced with the task of staffing a workday with multiple shifts to assign and time-off requests to approve—such as the shift-work found at hospitals, grocery stores or restaurants—and need better tools to track your workforce, you need to build up the workforce administration pillar of your HRIS.
 Many solutions either feature a built-in payroll system to help when running massive payrolls, or integrate effectively with your current payroll software to ensure all hours worked by employees are compensated.
 Representative vendors: LaborView, TimeAttend, TimeForce.

+Develop your workforce.
 You want to ensure that your best employees are recognized and rewarded so they stay with your company and continue to do great work.
-The broad category of talent management solutions help you do that, with functionality for everything from performance appraisals and gathering peer feedback to employee training and succession planning.
+The broad category of talent management solutions help you do that, with everything from performance appraisal solutions, to systems for gathering peer feedback, to employee training tools.
 Benefits include increased retention rates, higher morale and greater employee productivity.
 Representative vendors: Halogen Talent Management Suite, Kenexa2x, NuView HR.